open-component-model/MPAS/docs/concepts/projects.md

 #### Subscription

-A Subscription is request for an OCM component to be replicated from an delivery registry to a customer registry.
+A Subscription is a request for an OCM component to be replicated from a delivery registry to a customer registry.

 The `Subscription` Kubernetes API object specifies the details of the component, version constraints and the delivery & customer registries.